 About The National Decommissioning Centre

-Combining industry expertise with academic excellence, the NDC is working in partnership with the energy sector to lead in Research and Development that will support the sector to achieve cost reductions, extend field and asset life, and transform approaches to deliver sustainable net zero decommissioning.
+Combining industry expertise with academic excellence, the NDC is working in partnership with the energy sector to lead research and development (R&D) that supports the sector to achieve cost and emissions reductions, improve environmental outcomes and transform approaches to deliver sustainable net zero decommissioning.

 The NDC builds on the world-leading R&D capability at the University of Aberdeen in areas such as decommissioning technologies, predictive modelling, environmental assessment and the economics and regulatory aspects of decommissioning.

-The NDC collaborates with R&D institutions and innovation centres across the country active in late life asset management and decommissioning, and partners with fishing, marine, safety and environment organisations in the UK and internationally.
+The NDC collaborates nationally and globally with universities, R&D institutions, and innovation centres active in decommissioning and energy transition, and partners with fishing, marine, safety and environment organisations.

 About the Net Zero Technology Centre